 Her business has been featured on KIRO, KING, KOMO, Q13, and Northwest Cable News as well as many local and national newspapers and magazines, including Cosmopolitan and Time.
 Ellen is a member of the National Speakers Association and the Association for Psychological Type.
 She was the co-founder and past president of the Seattle chapter of the National Association of Professional Organizers and served as the head of the National Ethics Task Force.
 She is currently President of the NW Chapter of APTi.

-With over 25 years of progressive international experience in training and development, performance consulting, and organizational development, and an M.S. in managing for organizational effectiveness, Lynne contributes to substantial increases in productivity and bottom-line results for her clients, resulting in a repeat business ratio of greater than 90%.
-Her passion for team development supports teaching skills geared toward improving clients’ interpersonal dynamics, effective communication, and leadership at every level of an organization.
+Lynne joined the organizational development consulting team at Professional and Organizational Development with over 25 years of experience.
 She is described as spontaneous, humorous, inclusive, and the very definition of high energy.
-These traits create a safe and significantly entertaining learning environment, where participants are challenged to stretch beyond their comfort zones to explore their potential and maximize their performance.
+These traits help her create a safe and entertaining learning environment where participants are challenged to stretch beyond their comfort zones to explore their potential and maximize their performance.

-View a detailed consultant profile on James McCafferty.
+View a detailed consultant profile on Lynne Lazaroff.

 Sabina McCoy began working at the University of Washington in January 2003 as a human resources assistant with Upper Campus Human Resources (now called Campus HR Operations).
 In the fall of 2003 Sabina was promoted to the position of employment specialist with Health Sciences HR (now a part of Campus HR Operations).
 In her current role as an employment specialist, she manages the recruitment and selection process for a variety of departments within the School of Medicine and the School of Nursing.
 Prior to working at the UW, Sabina worked in technical recruiting at a high-tech company in Redmond and in the finance department at a financial institution in Seattle.
 She earned her B.A. from Western Washington University in communications with a minor in business/management.
 Sabina enjoys traveling, yoga, and spending time with family.